DOI-USGS/sciencebasepy/README.md

 Download an individual file.
 Destination defaults to the current directory.
 If specified, the destination folder must exist.

+* `generate_S3_download_links(itemid, filenames)`
+Generates a list of tokenized S3 download links for files in the ScienceBase S3 standard bucket or public bucket (does not work for on-premise files).

+* `download_cloud_files(filenames, download_links, destination)`
+Downloads a list of ScienceBase S3 files using tokenized S3 download links.
+Destination defaults to the current directory.
+If specified, the destination folder must exist.

 ### Update
 Note: When uploading associated files, such as the various files making up a shapefile, or a raster and its associated SLD, be sure to upload them with a single call to one of the `upload_files*` methods.